Peter Entwisle: Later career

 Entwisle and his family moved to England in 1976.
 His initial plans were to complete postgraduate study, but instead he worked as a freelance journalist while acquiring a love for European art.
 He returned to Dunedin in 1980 where he began work at Dunedin Public Art Gallery, of which he was soon appointed curator, a post he held for 20 years.
 After 2000, he worked as a freelance writer, and as a regular columnist for the Otago Daily Times.
 He also became a passionate advocate for Dunedin's built heritage, working as a consultant to the Dunedin City Council's planning department.
 His written work covered historical and architectural subjects, and also included art criticism.
 Several of his biographical writings became part of the Dictionary of New Zealand Biography.
 He also curated a number of art exhibitions.

 Heritage and conservation work

 Entwisle was involved in the preservation of Dunedin's architectural heritage, and was involved in several campaigns including those against structural changes to the exterior of the Dunedin Municipal Chambers and against the construction of the Forsyth Barr Stadium at University Plaza.
 He stood for the office of Mayor of Dunedin in 1980 as part of a campaign against the building of an aluminium smelter at Aramoana.
 He was a member of the New Zealand Historic Places Trust from 1985.

 Death

 Entwisle died on 14 March 2018 due to illness at his home in central Dunedin.
-He is survived by his two daughters, grandchildren and his sisters.